friflo/Friflo.Json.Fliox/README.md

 ### **Client**
 📄   [README.md](Json/Fliox.Hub/Client/README.md)

-Fliox clients are strongly typed C# classes used to access NoSQL databases.
+Fliox clients are strongly typed C# classes used to access SQL or NoSQL databases.
 They are implemented by creating a class e.g. `MyClient` extending `FlioxClient`.
 The database containers are represented as properties in the derived class `MyClient`.